adventuregamestudio/ags/Android/mygame/README.md

 And after, you can push the generated apks file with package, just connect a device (or turn on the emulator) and run bundletool to sideload the APKs:

     java -jar bundletool.jar install-apks --apks=output.apks

+_note:_ If you don't have Android Studio installed you will need to install java, [grab it here](https://www.java.com/en/download/), and you need to tell your software where Java is, so use `setx JAVA_HOME "C:\Program Files\Java\jre1.8.0_301"`.

 ## Androig Configuration